Koha-Community/kohadocs/source/cataloging.rst

 |image1270|

-In the History section you will see information about the check out history of the item and if you ordered the item via the acquisitions module then this section will include information about the order.
+In the 'History' section you will see information about the check out history of the item and if you ordered the item via the acquisitions module then this section will include information about the order.